Audio inputs on the case for ATEM Mini

 Microphone + PluginPower connection in the ATEM Software Control

-Measuring the plug-in power supply on the ATEM Mini / Extreme
+Measurement of the plugin power supply on the ATEM Mini / Extreme

 Plugin power supply measurement on a ATEM Mini Extreme (DC +2.56V)